-In the bgp, ospf, rip or ripng protocol context, all command executions apply to the specified protocol.
+In the bgp, ospf, rip, or ripng protocol context, all command executions apply to the specified protocol.

-For more information about IPv4 vrouter protocol options, see the bgp, ospf, and rip command descriptions in the ScreenOS CLI Reference Guide: IPv4 Command Descriptions.
+For more information about IPv4 vrouter protocol options, see the ospf and rip command descriptions in the ScreenOS CLI Reference Guide: IPv4 Command Descriptions.
+See also the bgp command descriptions, which are supported in both IPv4 and IPv6, in the ScreenOS CLI Reference Guide: IPv4 Command Descriptions.
+The ripng commands (IPv6 only) are described in this reference guide.

-set vrouter name\str

-name\str

-The name of the virtual router.
-The name can be a predefined virtual router, such as trust-vr or untrust-vr, or it can be a user-defined virtual router created with the name keyword.
-(Creating custom virtual routers is only supported on certain security devices and requires a vsys software key.).
+clear vrouter vrouter protocol bgp [ ipv4 | ipv6 ] neighbor ip\addr soft-out set vrouter name\str untrust-vr, or it can be a user-defined VR created with the name keyword.
+(Creating custom VRs is only supported on certain security devices and requires a vsys software key.)